Commercial Lease Lawyers

 Provided Legal Services on over 600 Property Matters

-- Drafting heads of agreement, agreement to lease and any other preliminary leasing documents
+- Heads of agreement for lease, offer to lease and any other preliminary leasing documents

-- Drafting commercial, retail and non-retail lease agreements
+- Commercial, retail and non-retail lease agreement preparation

-- Provide advice on the Commercial Tenancy (Retail Shops) Agreement Act 1985 (WA)
+- Lease advice including advice on the Commercial Tenancy (Retail Shops) Agreement Act 1985 (WA)